-Remark 17.1.
-Transition graphs.
-We enjoyed studying Lind and Marcus [13] introduction to symbolic dynamics and transition graphs.
-Alligood, Sauer and Yorke [1]
+Remark 14.1 Transition graphs.
+We enjoyed studying Lind and Marcus [14.1] introduction to symbolic dynamics and transition graphs.

-discussion of baker's maps, Smale horseshoes and their symbolic dynamics is simple and clear.
 Finite transition graphs or finite automata are discussed in refs.
-[5, 10, 14].
+[14.2, 14.3, 14.4].
 They belong to the category of regular languages.
 Transition graphs for unimodal maps are discussed in refs.
-[8, 9, 12]. (see also remark 14.1)
+[14.8, 14.9, 14.10]. (see also remark 11.1)

-Remark 17.2.
-Inflating transition graphs.
+Remark 14.2 Inflating transition graphs.
 In the above examples the symbolic dynamics has been encoded by labeling links in the transition graph.
-Alternatively one can encode the dynamics by labeling the nodes, as in example 17.6, where the 4 nodes refer to 4 Markov partition regions $\{\mathcal{M}{00}, \mathcal{M}{01}, \mathcal{M}{10}, \mathcal{M}{11}\}$, and the 8 links to the 8 non-zero entries in the 2-step memory transition matrix (17.11).
+Alternatively one can encode the dynamics by labeling the nodes, as in example 14.6, where the 4 nodes refer to 4 Markov partition regions { M{00} , M{01} , M{10} , M{11} }, and the 8 links to the 8 non-zero entries in the 2-step memory transition matrix (14.10).

-Remark 17.3.
-The unbearable growth of transition graphs.
+Remark 14.3 The unbearable growth of transition graphs.
 A construction of finite Markov partitions is described in refs.
-[3, 4, 11], as well as in the innumerably many other references.
+[14.11, 14.12], as well as in the innumerably many other references.

 If two regions in a Markov partition are not disjoint but share a boundary, the boundary trajectories require special treatment in order to avoid overcounting, see sect.
-25.4.3.
-If the image of a trial partition region cuts across only a part of another trial region and thus violates the Markov partition condition (14.2), a further refinement of the partition is needed to distinguish distinct trajectories.

-The finite transition graph construction sketched above is not necessarily the minimal one; for example, the transition graph of figure 17.3 does not generate only the "fundamental" cycles (see chapter 23), but shadowed cycles as well, such as t{00011} in (18.32).
+21.3.1.
+If the image of a trial partition region cuts across only a part of another trial region and thus violates the Markov partition condition (11.2), a further refinement of the partition is needed to distinguish distinct trajectories.
+The finite transition graph construction sketched above is not necessarily the minimal one; for example, the transition graph of figure 14.6 does not generate only the "fundamental" cycles (see chapter 20), but shadowed cycles as well, such as t{00011} in (15.20).
 For methods of reduction to a minimal graph, consult refs.
-[7-9].
+[14.8, 12.49, 14.9].
 Furthermore, when one implements the time reversed dynamics by the same algorithm, one usually gets a graph of a very different topology even though both graphs generate the same admissible sequences, and have the same determinant.
-The algorithm described here makes some sense for 1dimensional dynamics, but is unnatural for 2-dimensional maps whose dynamics it treats as 1-dimensional.
+The algorithm described here makes some sense for 1 - dimensional dynamics, but is unnatural for 2 - dimensional maps whose dynamics it treats as 1-dimensional.
 In practice, generic pruning grows longer and longer, and more plentiful pruning rules.
 For generic flows the refinements might never stop, and almost always we might have to deal with infinite Markov partitions, such as those that will be discussed in sect.
-18.5.
+15.5.
 Not only do the transition graphs get more and more unwieldy, they have the unpleasant property that every time we add a new rule, the graph has to be constructed from scratch, and it might look very different form the previous one, even though it leads to a minute modification of the topological entropy.
 The most determined effort to construct such graphs may be the one of ref.
-[6].
-Still, this is the best technology available, until the day when a reader alerts us to something superior.
+[12.14].
+Still, this seems to be the best technology available, unless the reader alerts us to something superior.